AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 Heading font size = 12.5px × 4.8rem = 60px
 ```

 This may seem strange since we actually wanted `4.8rem` to equal `48px`, but remember: That's only true when we assume the root font size is `16px`, which isn't the case here.
-If a user increases their preferred font size, all `rem`-based font sizes will scale up proportionally.
+If a user increases their preferred font size, all `rem`-based font sizes need to scale up proportionally.
 So in this case, it's actually *good* that the heading font size is `60px` because it means that the ratio between the `h1`'s size and the browser font size was preserved:

 ```
 Before: 48px ÷ 16px = 3
 After:  60px ÷ 20px = 3
 ```

+Sure, this doesn't match the design provided to you, which called for a heading that's 48px.
+But if you think about it, that's not actually a problem.
+If your goal is to make the font sizes on the page match the ones in your design composition exactly, then you should use pixels...
+But you actually _shouldn't_ use pixels because they don't respect user preferences.
+Remember, that 48px-heading doesn't live in isolation; the designer chose that value because it looked good relative to other font sizes on the page.
+So if all of the font sizes scale up by the same ratio, they will still be proportional.

 ## What About `6.25%`?